alexaoh/TDT4102/Oving6/README.md

-# Questions to the tasks
+# Questions to the tasks (SOLVED)

 1. Q about the constructor of CourseCatalog: Should i define one for it?
 Or should it just use a default constructor when I don't want to pass arguments when initializing an object of the class?

+> I don't need to define one here, as the default one will suffice.

 2. How to readFromFile in to CourseCatalog?
 Does not work :(